VikParuchuri/medicare-analysis/post.md

 To do this, we need to first just extract the data for doctors, and then calculate the cumulative sum of doctor payments.

-I was actually simplifying things before when I said that the data showed how much each doctor charged medicare.
+I was actually simplifying things before when I said that the data showed how much each doctor charged Medicare.
 The data actually has information from organizations (labs, hospitals, etc), as well as doctors.
 We can filter each one like this:

 ```
 docs = phys_summ[nppes_entity_code=="I"]